DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 The goal of user research round 6 was to answer the following questions:

-- What have schools' experiences been, so far, using the live service during the Private Beta?
+- What have schools’ experiences been, so far, using the live service during the Private Beta?
 - What changes and improvements should be prioritised from a school perspective?
 - Would the addition of an onboarding journey be useful for school users? (testing our design ideas using a prototype)
 - Which of the new placement window designs would work best from a school perspective? (using prototype versions of an updated ‘Add placement’ journey)